meerkat-manor/PeterDocs/README.md

 * USB stick

 At the target, unpack the contents to a folder and reconcile the results.
 You will need write access on the target storage.
-A log file is written at exceution to record activity.
+A log file is written at execution to record activity.

 Your bulk file transfer is encrypted in transit.
 Note that if you use the